RaghavKedia05/RaghavKedia05/README.md

 **What drives me?**

-The thrill of tackling challenging problems and crafting creative solutions.<br>
+-The thrill of tackling challenging problems and crafting creative solutions.<br>
-The collaborative spirit of open source, where I can contribute to projects that make a difference.<br>
+-The collaborative spirit of open source, where I can contribute to projects that make a difference.<br>
-The relentless pursuit of becoming the best coder I can be!<br>
+-The relentless pursuit of becoming the best coder I can be!<br>

 **Current areas of focus:**<br>
 [![My Skills](https://skillicons.dev/icons?i=cpp,java,c,js,python,git,html,css)](https://skillicons.dev)
 <br>

-## **🌱 I Am Looking To**
+**🚀 Currently Exploring**

 Dive deeper into open-source contributions<br>
 Collaborate with other developers on meaningful projects<br>